annelatsko/congress_data_stat1291/README.md

 2. Using the command line, navigate to the project that you cloned/downloaded.
 3. Run `python data_cleaner.py`
 4. Run `python agglomerate.py`
+5. Run `python isolate_new_members.py`

 data_cleaner.py should be run before agglomerate.py.
+Run isolate_new_members.py last.